 Self-Service Leverages Different Tools Than IT-Managed

-One of the outcomes of that movement is that, even though we can provide different access points, the tools that are generally utilized in a Self-Service model aren’t the same as what’s leveraged by IT.
+One of the outcomes of that movement is that, even though we can provide different access points, the analytics tools that are generally utilized in a Self-Service model aren’t the same as what’s leveraged by IT.

 Some of the components that might have been incorporated into an IT-curated layer (like Azure Data Lake Storage Gen2, On-Prem SQL Data Warehouse, etc.) most likely will not be leveraged in a Self-Service architecture.
-All those various architectural layers that might’ve had a well-defined role or function in an IT-Managed solution are compressed into a one-step process within a Self-Service tool.
+All those various architectural layers that might’ve had a well-defined role or function in an IT-Managed solution are compressed into a one-step process within a Self-Service BI tool.

 Power BI can directly tap into a source system, a data lake, or even a data warehouse (whatever layer users have access to).
 Then, within Power BI, they can build a data model and data visualizations.
 Although Power BI certainly has those capabilities, there can be some downsides when you compress well-defined architectural layers into a one-step Self-Service pipeline.